potencia/purrl/README.md

 Special Context Data:

 `request` : The HTTP request object that will be used to send the request to the server.

-##### onRequestError #####

-Called once when the request emits an `error` event.
-This typically only happens due to a network layer problem, such as when the server refuses the request's connection.

-Special Context Data:

-`error` : The error passed to the request's `error` event callback.

 ##### beforeRequestBody #####